 Important: RVs and heavy vehicles are not recommended on Nacimiento-Fergusson Road due to its winding, narrow layout.

-Services and attractions are still open and available in Southern Big Sur, including:
+Services and attractions are open and available in Southern Big Sur, including:

-Though Highway 1 is not fully passable between Monterey and Los Angeles at this time, Highway 101 offers a beautiful and enriching route.
+Highway 101 offers a beautiful and enriching route from Highway 1.
 Here are just a few highlights along this inland route:

 - National Steinbeck Center in Salinas